 The goal is to appear in the Local Map Pack a snippet of the top 3 GBP listings in a particular service area.
 Of course, you’ll also want to rank on traditional organic results for queries involving your target keywords and locations.

-Remember that you should only target cities that you can service and that the closer your address is to the target area, the more likely you are to rank for the term, especially on Google Maps.
+Remember that you should only target cities you can service and that the closer your address is to the target area, the more likely you are to rank for the term, especially on Google Maps.

 These include virtual offices, PO boxes, and anything that cannot be considered a place of business.
 Google Business Profile recently altered its requirements for businesses that operate out of a house.

 If your roofing business address is also your residence, GBP asks you not to include the address itself on the listing.

-Still, you’ll need to verify that address privately using the aforementioned postcard verification method.
+Still, you’ll need to verify that address privately using either the postcard or video verification method.

 Local Business Citations